-Every year, more Lancaster residents use rooftop solar panels to add value to their property and lower their carbon footprint.
+Every year, more Lancaster residents use rooftop solar panels to provide a dependable source of power and lower their carbon footprint.
 Going solar allows you to cut your utility bills and lower your environmental impact.
 But you'll want to find a trustworthy installation company first.
 That’s why we’ve analyzed the options and assembled a guide to the most reputable solar Installers in Lancaster.
-These top companies consistently deliver high-quality and dependable services.
+These top providers consistently deliver high-quality and dependable services.

 Informative resources